jupiterbak/Alteryx-LLM-Connect/README.md

 # ConnectLLM for Alteryx

-ConnectLLM is a powerful and flexible custom Tool for Alteryx that enables seamless integration with Large Language Models (LLMs) for batch completions.
-This tool simplifies the process of interacting with various language models, making it easy for Alteryx users to incorporate advanced natural language processing capabilities into their workflows.
+ConnectLLM is a powerful and flexible custom Tool for Alteryx that enables seamless integration with over 1000 Large Language Models (LLMs) across more than 20 platforms for batch completions.
+This tool simplifies the process of interacting with a vast array of language models, making it easy for Alteryx users to incorporate advanced natural language processing capabilities into their workflows, regardless of their preferred AI provider or model.

 ## Features

-- Support for 1000+ LLMs models across 20+ platforms
+- Support for 1000+ LLM models across 20+ platforms
 - Integration with major AI providers including OpenAI, Microsoft Azure, Google (Gemini and Vertex AI), Mistral AI, AWS Bedrock, IBM, and more
 - Batch processing for efficient and fast completions
 - Customizable inference parameters